cobanov/easy-web-summarizer/README.md

 ## Features

-- Summarization of webpages directly from URLs.
+- Summarization of webpages and youtube videos directly from URLs.
+- Translates to Turkish language (other languages will be added soon!)
 - Integration with LangChain and ChatOllama for state-of-the-art summarization.
 - Command-line interface for easy use and integration into workflows.